-- The SFCJPA Draft EIR is expected to become publicly available by February 2019. - The City of Palo Alto is managing a separate environmental review for replacement of the Newell Road Bridge, and a Draft EIR is expected to be also released in early 2019. - In 2018, Caltrans replaced the Highway 101 bridge over San Francisquito Creek, which is a major constriction to creek flow. - The SFCJPA is incorporating these evaluations to consider cumulative environmental effects and optimum project synchronization to minimize temporary construction impacts.
+- The SFCJPA Draft EIR is expected to become publicly available by early 2018. - The City of Palo Alto is managing a separate environmental review for replacement of the Newell Road Bridge, and a Draft EIR is expected to be also released in early 2018. - Caltrans is currently replacing the Highway 101 bridge over San Francisquito Creek, which is a major constriction to creek flow, and expects the new bridge to be completed by early 2018. - The SFCJPA is incorporating these evaluations to consider cumulative environmental effects and optimum project synchronization to minimize temporary construction impacts.